neu-se/CS4530-Spring-2024/tutorials/week1-unit-testing.md

 - Show coverage information in files being tested.
 - Help debug jest tests in vscode.
 - Supports multiple test run modes (automated, manual, and hybrid onSave) to meet user's preferred development experience.
-- Track and shows overall workspace/project test stats
+- Track and shows overall workspace/project test stats.

 ## Installation

 ### Direct Installation

 1. Open Visual Studio Code, go to the extension tab.
-1. Search for "Jest" with the publisher name as "Orta".
+2. Search for "Jest" with the publisher name as "Orta".
-1. Click "Install".
+3. Click "Install".

 ### From Visual Studio Marketplace

 1. Visit [Jest - Visual Studio Marketplace](https://marketplace.visualstudio.com/items?itemName=Orta.vscode-jest) and click "Install".
-1. Allow the browser to open VSCode as shown (might be different for macOS/Linux systems) by clicking on Continue.
+2. Allow the browser to open VSCode as shown (might be different for macOS/Linux systems) by clicking on Continue.

    ![Allow browser to open VSCode](./assets/week1-unit-testing/vscode-jest/allow-browser-vscode.jpg)
-1. Once VSCode is open, click on "Install".
+3. Once VSCode is open, click on "Install".

 Once installed, the extension should work out of the box without any extra configuration for most of the homework handouts and project starter code.